Glewstone Court Hotel: Charles Lee Campbell

 Charles Lee Campbell (1832-1903) and his wife Elizabeth were the next residents and they remained there until about 1897.
 Lieutenant Colonel Lawrence Corban (1843-1918) and his wife Myra were residents for some years.

 The 1911 Census shows that James Rynd Briscoe (1855-1936) a retired merchant and his wife Linda lived at the Court.
-In about 1925 until his death in 1933 Sir Percy Densham a company director owned the property.
+From about 1925 until his death in 1933 Sir Percy Densham a company director owned the property.
 For many years Eric Wellington Ward Bailey owned the Court.

 One of the most distinguished residents of Glewstone court was Lieutenant General Sir Francis Nosworthy (1887-1971) and his wife Audrey who came there shortly after his retirement in 1945 and remained there for the next ten years.
 He was Commander in Chief of West African Command during World War II.